evilsocket/bettercap-proxy-modules/README.md

 This repository contains some [bettercap](http://www.bettercap.org/) transparent proxy example modules.

 * **androidpwn.rb** - Will execute a custom command on each Android device exploiting the "addJavascriptInterface" vulnerability.
+* **osxsparkle.rb** - Will execute a custom Mach-O OSX executable on each OSX machine exploiting the Sparkle Updater vulnerability https://vulnsec.com/2016/osx-apps-vulnerabilities/ .
 * **beefbox.rb** - Similar to injectjs but specialized to work with the [BeEF framework](http://beefproject.com).
 * **debug.rb** - Debug HTTP requests and responses.
 * **location_hijacking.rb**  - Hijack Location header with custom URL.